 Material observed in Area S-49 consisted of modern materials that were discarded in the field.
 No historic or precontact artifacts were encountered.
 No historic or precontact features were observed and no archaeological sites were identified.
 The results of the investigation indicate that Area S-49 has been significantly disturbed by cutting and filling events across the area, especially along the gravel access road.
 Much of the tested landform has been leveled, and only the southeast portion of the area contained undisturbed soils.
 Based on the negative results of survey, Area S-49 does not possess the potential for archaeological resources.
 No further work is recommended in Area S-49 based on prior disturbance on the negative results of the survey.
-If future minor LOD changes are proposed in and around S-49, no further work is recommended as there is little or no potential to impact significant archaeological resources.
+Area S-49 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-50 is a 3.04-acre limited survey area located in Sligo Creek Park, situated on what was once a gentle hillslope overlooking Sligo Creek.
+Area S-50 is a 3.04-acre limited survey area located in Sligo Creek Park, situated on what was once a gentle hillslope overlooking Sligo Creek (Appendix E, Page 13).
 Ten STPs were excavated in this area along two transects at 100-ft (30-m) intervals.
-It lies between the Holy Cross Hospital campus and Sligo Creek Parkway and rises about 280 ft (85 m) amsl, with slopes ranging from 0-8 percent (see Figure 94).
+It lies between the Holy Cross Hospital campus and Sligo Creek Parkway and rises about 280 ft (85 m) amsl, with slopes ranging from 0-8 percent (see Figure 98).
 It is bounded to the south by a bridge carrying I-495 over Sligo Creek, to the east by Sligo Creek Parkway, to the west by a retaining wall below Holy Cross Hospital, and to the north by Forest Glen Road.
 Early twentieth-century USGS topographic maps show it occupying a floodplain of Sligo Creek that later became agricultural fields and were eventually developed during the construction of Holy Cross Hospital and the highway.
 A wetland now surrounds much of the study area.